 County Borough of Blackpool

-County Borough of Blackpool (Former Grammar School Raikes Parade)
+County Borough of Blackpool (Land between 40 and 42 Raikes Parade)

-THE COUNCIL OF THE COUNTY BOROUGH OF BLACKPOOL, in this Order called "the Authority", in pursuance of the powers conferred in that behalf by Section 60 of the Town and Country Planning Act 1971, and subject to the provisions of the Forestry Act, 1967, hereby makes the following Order:-
+THE COUNCIL OF THE COUNTY BOROUGH OF BLACKPOOL (in this Order called "the authority") in pursuance of the powers conferred in that behalf by Section 60 of the Town and Country Planning Act 1971, and subject to the provisions of Section of the Forestry Act, 1967, hereby make the following Order:

-- Subject to the provisions of this Order and to the exemptions specified in the Second Schedule hereto, no person shall, except with the consent of the authority and in accordance with the conditions, if any, imposed on such consent, cut down, top, lop, or wilfully destroy or cause or permit the cutting down, topping, lopping or wilful destruction of any tree specified in the First Schedule hereto or comprised in a group of trees or in a and woodland is defined in the manner indicated in the said First Schedule on the map annexed hereto, which map shall, for the purpose of such definition as aforesaid, prevail where any ambiguity arises between it and the specification in the said First Schedule.
+- (2) Subject to the provisions of this Order and to the exemption specified in the Second Schedule hereto, no person shall, except with the consent of the authority and in accordance with the conditions, if any, imposed on such consent, cut down, top, lop, or wilfully destroy or cause or permit the cutting down, topping, lopping or wilful destruction of any trees specified in the First Schedule hereto or comprised in a group of trees or in a woodland therein specified, the position of which trees, groups of trees and woodlands is defined in the manner indicated in the said First Schedule on the map annexed hereto, which map shall, for the purpose of such definition as aforesaid, prevail where any ambiguity arises between it and the specification in the said First Schedule.

-- Where the authority refuse consent under this Order or grant such consent subject to conditions that may when refusing or granting consent certify in respect of any tress for which they are so refusing or granting consent that they are satisfied -
+- (5) Where the authority refuse consent under this Order or grant such consent subject to conditions they may when refusing or granting consent certify in respect of any trees for which they are so refusing or granting consent that they are satisfied -

 (a) that the refusal or condition is in the interests of good forestry; or